Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 November 2024 18.22.31 UTC
+- WIB: Jumat, 22 November 2024 19.50.01 UTC
-- WITA: Jumat, 22 November 2024 19.22.31 UTC
+- WITA: Jumat, 22 November 2024 20.50.01 UTC
-- WIT: Jumat, 22 November 2024 20.22.31 UTC
+- WIT: Jumat, 22 November 2024 21.50.01 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship